Coherence, superposition, and L\"{o}wdin symmetric orthogonalization: Introduction

-More to the point, our approach has a significant implication for the characterization of pure superposition states.
+Central to our study is the characterization of the states with maximal superposition, with the potential to illuminate the transformation of superposition states.
 The recent work of Ref.~\cite{Senyasa2022Golden} has established a structural way to investigate maximal states of RTS, i.e., golden states, utilizing the eigenvalues and eigenvectors of the Gram matrix constructed from the given set of arbitrary (nonorthogonal) basis states.
 Here we show that it is possible to effectively accomplish the same goal, where LSO allows us to do so.
-We present an explicit construction of maximal superposition states, starting with the maximally coherent states followed by LSO in the opposite direction.
-As part of our study, we also consider the task of superposition state distillation.
-Our way of handling the mentioned problem needs coherence distillation protocols which were well discussed in the literature, such as \cite{Kun2018PDQC,2018Regula-OneShotCohDis,Regula2018Nonasymptotic,Torun-CoherenceDistill,2019Liu-DetCoh,Liu2021OptCoherenceDistill, Liu2022ApprDistillCoh,Liu2022Distill}.
-We believe that LSO, which is a well-known scheme in quantum chemistry, has the potential to bring advantages that are state of the art for our understanding of the notions of coherence and superposition within the scope of quantum resource theories.
+In undertaking efforts to achieve this goal, we proceed exactly as follows (see Fig.~~\ref{Fig2}).
+We are given a quantum state \(\ket{\tau}\), which can be represented by either the state \(\ket{\psi}\) or the state \(\ket{\bar{\psi}}\), both of which can be converted into each other using LSO.
+Specifically, while the state \(\ket{\tau}\) describes a superposition state, \(\ket{\psi}\), in nonorthogonal basis, it describes a coherent state, \(\ket{\bar{\psi}}\), in orthogonal basis.
+Then, when the state \(\ket{\bar{\psi}}\) is maximally coherent, the question presents itself: Which state does \(\ket{\psi}\) correspond to in the case of superposition?
+Our analysis shows that in this scenario, \(\ket{\psi}\) corresponds to the state with maximal superposition.
+In other words, the pair of states \(\ket{\psi}\) and \(\ket{\bar{\psi}}\) (both represents the same physical state \(\ket{\tau}\)) are equivalent under LSO, with \(\ket{\psi}\) being the state with maximal superposition and \(\ket{\bar{\psi}}\) being the maximal coherent state.
+We believe that LSO, a well-known scheme in quantum chemistry that serves as the enabling tool for the analysis described above, has the potential to advance the state of the art in our understanding of the concepts of coherence and superposition within the scope of resource theory.

-The structure of the paper is as follows.
-In Sec.~\ref{Sec:Definitions}, we give the background that contains the necessary ingredients and tools needed to construct the paper: the basics of RTS (Sec.~\ref{SubSec:RTS}) and RTC (Sec.~\ref{SubSec:RTC}), and the details of LSO (Sec.~\ref{SubSec:LowdinSO}).
-We proceed in Sec.~\ref{Sec:Results} by discussing the role of LSO in the characterization and manipulation of superposition states.
-We start with superposition states transformation (Sec.~\ref{SubSec:PTr}); then, we employ LSO to reveal the form of the states with maximal superposition (Sec.~\ref{SubSec:MS}); after that, we study superposition distillation (Sec.~\ref{SubSec:SDis}); and finally, we briefly discuss resource values of the states connected via LSO (Sec.~\ref{SubSec:Measures}).
+The remainder of this paper is structured as follows.
+In Sec.~\ref{Sec:Definitions}, we give the background that contains the necessary ingredients and tools needed to construct the paper: the basics of RTS and RTC, and the details of LSO.
+We proceed in Sec.~\ref{Sec:Results} by discussing the role of LSO in the characterization of coherence and superposition (the main focus is on superposition).
+In Sec.~\ref{SubSec:MS}, we employ LSO to reveal the form of the states with maximal superposition and present our main results.
 We conclude our work in Sec.~\ref{Sec:Conc}.